-Not a band I choose to listen to but the first time I heard Metallica was in the early 80’s when I used to go to a Rock night at Sunderland Mecca.
-The DJ used to play a mix of standard rock tracks and plenty of AOR thrown in.
+Not a band I choose to listen to now but the first time I heard Metallica was in the early ’80s when I used to go to a Rock night at Sunderland Mecca.
+The DJ used to play a mix of standard rock tracks with plenty of AOR thrown in.

 On the last night I went there I was looking at what records the DJ had lined up.
 I noticed a 12” cover with a black and red design on it but couldn’t make out the name.
 There was a lad next to me who pointed to the cover and said in a sharp tone ‘That’s next’.